numinit/foundry-permalinks/README.md

 [Manifest URL](https://raw.githubusercontent.com/numinit/foundry-permalinks/master/src/module.json)

 **TL;DR:** When you open a window that can have a permalink generated, the window's URL is replaced with the link.
-Clicking the "Copy document id" link copies the permalink to the clipboard if possible, rather than the ID.
+Clicking the "Copy document id" link or the button (depending on configuration) copies the permalink to the clipboard if possible, rather than the ID.

 **Supported versions**: Requires Foundry 10 to work.